SimonKarg/advanced_r_course/README.md

 This course ran from 12.06.23 - 16.06.23.

 I am planning to hold this course again in the future.
-If you would like to take attend this course in the future, or invite me to host at your own institution, [please reach out](https://pure.au.dk/portal/da/persons/simon-tobias-schulz-karg(535467e3-c79a-4be4-aa51-1192cc38be7a).html).
+If you would like to take attend this course in the future, or invite me to host it at your own institution, [please reach out](https://pure.au.dk/portal/da/persons/simon-tobias-schulz-karg(535467e3-c79a-4be4-aa51-1192cc38be7a).html).

 ### Schedule Overview